neelsoumya/botica_indica/README.md

 # botica_indica

-Recipe inspired by Professor Shonku
+A recipe inspired by Professor Shonku for those who want to:

+   * eat a healthy and nutritious diet, and

+   * do not have the time

 * Inspirations